stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Conclusion

-To complete the loader we register the following command parsers:
+To complete the loader we register the remaining command parsers:

 ```java
 add("f", new FaceParser());